Get E-Book

 reuseAddr: true

-});reuseAddr changes bind permissiveness and multicast-style receiver setups. reusePort creates OS distribution across sockets where supported.
-Those are different contracts.
+reuseAddr changes bind permissiveness and multicast-style receiver setups. reusePort creates OS distribution across sockets where supported.
+Those are separate contracts.
 Use reusePort only when one datagram should go to one of several listeners selected by the OS.

 For latency-sensitive small TCP messages, start with application batching and setNoDelay(true).
 Batching controls your own write pattern.
-TCP_NODELAY controls the TCP small-write delay policy.
-Measure with real RTT and peer behavior because loopback tests hide delayed-ACK and network timing.
+TCP_NODELAY controls TCP's small-write delay policy.
+Measure with real RTT and peer behavior because loopback tests hide delayed ACK and network timing.

 server.listen({